- State of North Carolina executive order requiring face coverings in more settings

-- State of North Carolina news release about moving to Phase 2.5 on Sept.
-4, 2020
+- State of North Carolina news release about extending Phase 3 and reducing the indoor gathering limit

 - FAQs about the face covering requirement